Fematich/mlengine-boilerplate/README.md

 # Getting started

 You need to complete the following parts to run the code:
-- preprocess.py pipeline with your own custom preprocess steps
-- model.py with your own model function according to the specification
 - config.py with your project-id and databuckets
-- upload data to your buckets, you can upload data/test.csv to test this code
+- upload data to your buckets, you can upload data/flowers.csv and data/dict.txt to test this code
 - (optionally) task.py with more custom training steps

 ## Preprocess